umbraco/UmbracoDocs/umbraco-cloud/release-notes/2024-04-releasenotes.md

 With the new UI and UX for projects on Umbraco Cloud, managing your project is now more straightforward and intuitive.

 When visiting your project, you'll notice that your project now has a sidebar, containing the different project settings.
-The environment overview have also gotten a new design as well, making it easier to manage your different environments.
+The environment overview has received a fresh design, making it easier to manage your different environments.

 With this design, we have created a new and  modern UI and UX making it even easier to manage your project.